maison-automne_house-autumn-fall_211012_1048_westmountmag.ca

 By Joseph Marovitch

-However, the average buyer purchases after or before holidays.
-Mid-January to March will find the market active.
+However, the average buyer purchases either before or after the holidays.
+From mid-January to March, the market will be active.
 This is the time after Christmas and New Year’s when people return to work, review their assets, and purchase a property in mid-winter with a spring moving date.

-Then there is September and October, which, in this broker’s opinion, appears to be the busiest.
+Then there are September and October, which, in this broker’s opinion, appear to be the busiest.
 Buyers and sellers have had the whole summer to lounge by the pool and talk with their friends and family around the BBQ about moving after the holidays.
-They have been checking real estate in the local papers, driven by a few for-sale signs, maybe attended a few open houses, and intend to put plans into action when September comes.
+They have been checking real estate in the local papers, driven by a few for-sale signs, and maybe attended a few open houses.
+They intend to put their plans into action when September comes.

-‘If you are not sure how to prepare your home, ask your broker, who may have experience in home décor or can refer an interior decorator.
-Professionals know what is best and most neutral to appeal to all tastes.’
+‘If you are not sure how to prepare your home, ask your broker, who may have experience in home décor or can refer you to an interior decorator.’

 Fall is colourful and windy, with cold currents in the air.
-Knowing the Fall conditions helps in preparing for it.
-If Fall is cooler then prepping the house to be as warm and inviting as possible is a good idea.
+Knowing the Fall conditions helps in preparation.
+If Fall is cooler, then prepping the house to be as warm and inviting as possible is a good idea.
 Any property for sale should be kept tidy for showings and open houses.

-To prepare for the Fall, simply arrange the furniture to make the room appear bright and spacious.
+To prepare in August for the September market, simply arrange the furniture to make the room appear bright and spacious.
 Place a few blankets on the couch.
 If you are going to create any aromas in the house, make sure it is baked bread, cookies (not peanut butter cookies), or coffee, not fish or cigarette smoke.
-Turn on the electric or gas fireplace.
-The seller wants the house to both wow the buyer and have the buyer feel as if they are already home.
+Make cosmetic repairs if required.
+Turn on the electric or gas fireplace and keep the interior and exterior tidy.
+The seller wants the house to both wow the buyer and have the buyer feel as if they already own the home.

 State of the market